 Indus International School Bangalore appreciates and encourages a childhood that’s driven by curiosity and creativity.
 As a premier IB school in Bangalore, it is fully authorized to implement the International Baccalaureate Primary Years Programme (PYP).
 This also provides a context to build our own unique curriculum with concept-driven units.

-In order to ensure best teaching practices, a full-time PYP Head and Coordinator work along with the Principal to successfully mentor the teachers and students and plan and implement the academic calendar.
+To ensure best teaching practices, a full-time PYP Head and Coordinator work along with the Principal to successfully mentor the teachers and students and plan and implement the academic calendar.

 What is International Baccalaureate Primary Years Programme (IB PYP)?

 The PYP is one of the four programmes offered by the International Baccalaureate and is designed for students aged from 3 to 12 years.
-The PYP prepares students to become active and caring lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
+The PYP prepares students to become active, caring, and lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
 It focuses on developing the child’s curiosity, both within and beyond the classroom.

 - Who we are

 - Where we are in place and time

 - How the world works

 These themes are selected for their relevance in the real world.
 They are described as transdisciplinary because they focus on issues that go beyond classroom subjects and also help teachers develop a programme of inquiry.